 2.1 Common Ingredients

-- Tomatoes: Fresh tomatoes or canned varieties form the base for many sauces.
+- Tomatoes : Fresh or canned , they’re the base of many sauces .

 2.2 Specialty Ingredients